SuPriya112K/CRUD/README.md

 # Technologies Used -
 1) Android Studio - IDE for app development.
 2) Firebase -  for authentication and data management.
 3) AI tools such as ChatGPT and Gemini for assistance.
+YouTube tutorials to the aid as well.

 # Challenges Faced -
 1) Integration and usage of Firebase services.
+2) Setting up the environment for the making of the project.
+Used Firebase for the first time in a Flutter project.
-2) Creation of new profile from sign up page and verification in the login phase.
+3) Creation of new profile from sign up page and verification in the login phase.

+# Future Improvements

+The Button functionalities of this project don't work quite as expected.
+I have not been able to write good code and functions to implement these.
+Due to this the SignUp button does not lead to the LoginPage on its own.
+Also the Login button does not lead to the HomeScreen.
+When you run the flutter project again, then it leads to the HomeScreen Page as you have already logged in earlier.

+The UI/UX of this app is also not that great as shown in the sample video.

+I will try to improve all these short-comings as I keep learning.